Asch5/keystroke_app/src/core/DESCRIPTION_OF_CORE_FOLDER.md

 - `createListAction(prevState, formData)` - Server action for list creation with redirect
 - `addWordsToList(listId, definitionIds)` - Add words to existing list

+### User List Word Management (`actions/user-list-actions.ts`)

+- `addWordToUserList(userId, userListId, userDictionaryId)` - Add a word from user's dictionary to a specific list
+- `removeWordFromUserList(userId, userListId, userDictionaryId)` - Remove a word from a user's list (does not delete from dictionary)
+- `getUserListBasicInfo(userId, userListId)` - Get basic information about a user list including word counts and learning progress

 ### Advanced List Management (`actions/list-management-actions.ts`)

 - `fetchAllLists(filters?)` - Comprehensive list fetching with filtering, search, and pagination